William Walton: Opera

 Walton worked for many years on his only full-length opera, Troilus and Cressida, both before its premiere and afterwards.
 It has never been regarded as a success.
 The libretto is generally considered weak, and Walton's music, despite many passages that have won critical praise, is not dramatic enough to sustain interest.
 Grove calls the work a partially successful attempt to revivify the traditions of nineteenth-century Italian opera in a post-war era wary of heroic Romanticism.

-Walton's only other opera, The Bear, based on a comic vaudeville by Chekhov, is judged by critics as much more successful.
+Walton's only other opera, The Bear, based on a comic vaudeville by Chekhov, was much better received.
+The critic Andrew Porter described it in The Musical Times as "one of the strongest and most brilliant things Walton has written".
 It is, however, a one-act piece, a genre not regularly staged at most opera houses, and so is infrequently seen.
-Operabase records four productions of the piece worldwide between 2013 and 2015.
+Operabase recorded four productions of the piece worldwide between 2013 and 2015.

 Chamber and solo works

 Apart from an early experiment in atonalism in his String Quartet (1919–22), which he later described as "full of undigested Bartók and Schoenberg", Walton's major essays in chamber music are his String Quartet in A Minor (1945–46) and the Sonata for Violin and Piano (1947–49).
 In the opinion of Adams in Grove's Dictionary, the quartet is one of Walton's supreme achievements.
 Earlier critics did not always share this view.
 In 1956 The Record Guide said, "[T]he material is not first class and the composition as a whole seems laboured."

-The String Quartet in A Minor exists also in its later expanded form as the Sonata for String Orchestra (1971), which, the critic Trevor Harvey wrote, combines Walton in his most energetically rhythmic mood with a "vein of lyrical tenderness which is equally characteristic and is so rewarding to listen to"..
+The String Quartet in A Minor exists also in its later expanded form as the Sonata for String Orchestra (1971), which, the critic Trevor Harvey wrote, combines Walton in his most energetically rhythmic mood with a "vein of lyrical tenderness which is equally characteristic and is so rewarding to listen to".
 Malcolm Arnold undertook some of the transcription involved in this expansion of forces.
-The work was premiered by Marriner and the Academy of St. Martin in the Fields in March 1972 at the Perth Festival in Australia.
+The work was premiered by Marriner and the Academy of St. Martin in the Fields in March 1972 at the Perth Festival in Australia; the same performers gave the British premiere in Bath later that month.

 The Violin Sonata is in two closely related movements, with strong thematic material in common.
 The first movement is nostalgically lyrical, the second a set of variations, each one a semitone higher than its predecessor.
 Walton briefly refers back to Schoenberg with a dodecaphonic passage in the second movement, but otherwise the sonata is firmly tonal.

 The Five Bagatelles for Guitar were written for, and edited by, the guitarist Julian Bream and dedicated to Arnold.
+Kennedy describes them as "among Walton's most piquant and delightful miniatures.
+He exploits the guitar's resources to the full and the music always sounds Waltonian".